leevicode/real-time-bus/docs/architecture-overview.md

 ## System Summary

 A web application that displays live bus positions and route information for Jyväskylä using GTFS Realtime data from the Waltti open data platform.
-The system is split into two main parts: a **backend server** (Node.js + Express + TypeScript) and a **frontend client** (React + TypeScript + Vite).
+The system is split into two parts: a **server** (Node.js + Express + TypeScript) and a **client** (React + TypeScript + Vite).

 ---